martin-hughes/azalea_libc/README.md

   library cannot use system calls, for example.
 - azalea_linux_shim - This implements (badly, mostly) some Linux system calls commonly used within the library or common Linux applications.
+- pthread - Currently, pthread functions compile into a separate library.
+In future they may be contained within the user version of the library.

 # musl libc